juliasakakibara/MotionBLE_ArduinoSketch/README.md

 ## **Modifications**

 This project is based on the original work by [Leonardo Cavagnis](https://github.com/leonardocavagnis).
+The sketch was adapted from the original [iOSArduinoBLE Arduino Sketch](https://github.com/leonardocavagnis/iOSArduinoBLE_ArduinoSketch) to include accelerometer support and battery-powered operation.

 Adaptations include:
 - Real-time accelerometer data reading (X, Y, Z axes).